MscmpSystInstance (mscmp_syst_instance v0.1.0)

 Purging an Instance drops its associated Datastore and its defining Msdata.SystInstances records from the database.

-In order for the purge to be successful, the Instance must be in an Instance State of functional type instance_states_purge_eligible.
+In order for the purge to be successful, the Instance must be in an Instance Lifecycle State of functional type instance_lifecycle_states_purge_eligible.

 Warning